What are VAT Bill loans?

 If you miss your deadline:

-Contact the relevant HMRC department / office that sent you the letter explaining you have missed your deadline.
+SME Loans can fund VAT loans retrospectively, i.e. after the deadline.
+However, it is also a good idea to contact the relevant HMRC department/office that sent you the letter explaining you have missed your deadline.

 Contact: Self Assessment Payment Helpline – 0300 200 3822

-In certain situations, HMRC does allow businesses to set up payment plans to pay their VAT bill in instalments.
-The payment plans exist to help businesses who have poor cash flow and are struggling with payments.
+In certain situations, HMRC allows businesses to set up payment plans to pay their VAT bill in instalments.
+The payment plans exist to help businesses that have poor cash flow and are struggling with payments.
 These payment plans increase the amount of time you have to pay your bill.
-When setting up your payment plan you will need to have your password and Government Gateway User ID to hand.
+When setting up your payment plan, you will need to have your password and Government Gateway User ID to hand.

 Please be aware that if you don’t take these actions when it comes to paying your VAT bill, enforcement actions that HMRC can take as a way of collecting the tax you owe include: